frankadu/todoapp-ayapay/readme.md

-# Develop To-Do App with Golang and Angular UI.
+# To-Do App with Go and Angular UI.